 Once you’ve initiated a few conversations, thrown out a few emails, messages and possibly started to get a dialogue going, it’s important that you are consistently communicating.
 I’m not saying you should stalk them to death, but make sure the fire keeps burning.
 The longer you talk, the more acquainted you get.

 Get friendly, be yourself and invest a load of time.
-Before you know it, you’ll have developed a little network of people you never thought you’d be talking to.
+Before you know it, you’ll have developed a little network of people you never thought you’d be in contact with.
 It’s easy once you get started.
 When that’s set in place, and you’ve let a little time pass, it’s time to get to the actual demo submissions.

 We’re finally here!
 You get to submit some music.